Xuedinan/MessageBox/README.md

 ## MessageBox

-This is a simple message box program with R/W on the local database, user can leave message to a selected audience in the program and save the message in the program database.
+This is a simple message box program with R/W on the local database, user can leave message to a selected accounts in the program and save the message in the program database.

-When the user logs back into the program, the user can review the historical message for selected audience.
+When the user logs back into the program, the user can review the historical message that is received from other users.

+It's working like a Email system, send or review message.

 ## Interactions with users are